KyleSeaford/Robot2/README.md

 - [ ] Develop code for movements and weapon activation
 - [x] make controller work
 - [ ] Implement underglow feature
-- [ ] Design and create the LCD face
+- [ ] Design and create the LCD face -- not doing
 - [ ] Test and iterate on the robot for functionality

 ### to do hardware